joelyoshiya/Justworks_Takehome/README.md

 ## How to run

 If you have the specified version of Go installed, you can run the program locally.
 Otherwise, you can run the program in a docker container.
+If you wish to use the default input file (`data_raw_1.csv`, a replica of data in the Excel file), you can omit the input and output file names from either the `go run` or `docker run` commands.

 ### Locally